dmytrostriletskyi/dmytrostriletskyi/README.md

 Hi, there! 👋

 My name is Dmytro, I am in my mid-twenties, living in Kyiv, Ukraine.
-I completed Bachelor degree in Software Engineering.
+I completed Bachelor's degree in Software Engineering.
 I am a T-shaped Software Engineer and Tech Lead experienced in development and operations in startups and product companies.

-I do open source projects that solve my personal and other engineers' problems.
-I also have Medium and Habr accounts where you can find articles in English and Russian about my projects and my thoughts about software engineering.
+Not only that, but I do open source projects that solve my personal and other engineers' problems.
+Furthermore, I also have Medium and Habr accounts where you can find articles in English and Russian about my projects and my thoughts about software engineering.

-I love when software engineers are passion about their work, when they build engineering cultures and when they have engineering values.
+I love when software engineers are passionate about their work and when they build engineering cultures with their own values.

 **The latest articles in English:**